tstout/sys-loader/README.md

 ```
 clj -M:sys-loader:service-1:service-1
 ```
 This composition of dependencies is a fundamental design of cli-deps.
 Simple, powerful, interesting.
 The clojure way.
 The term service here is abstract.
 It is not meant to imply a typical web service accepting http requests.
 It could be this, but not necessarily.
 Each dependency listed after the sys-loader alias given above, contains a plugin.edn resource file containing the init function needed to initialize the component.
 The edn file can also contain a list of dependencies.
 The sys-loader implementation will do a topological sort to invoke the init functions in the appropriate order.
-Plugin/Module init functions
 ## IPC
 A socket API may evolve to send control and status requests to the sys-loader jvm.
 However, for starters, a simpler memory-mapped file supported by NIO is likely sufficient.
 This will support A CLI to send commands to the loader.
 A CLI will be the primary user interface.
 Spinning up a webserver to provide a UI might be a little heavy-weight.